 - Are incidents that are (at least) known in the industry.

-There may be high severity risks that are not known in industry, and you can choose to include these in your ERP.
+There may be high-severity risks that are not known in the industry, and you can choose to include these in your ERP.
 However, you should be wary of including “too much” in your plan, as it can quickly become bloated.

-As you identify and create a list of potential emergency situations, organize them into logical categories.
+As you identify and create a list of potential emergencies, organize them into logical categories.
 These logical categories will be your ERP chapters.
-Next you need to actually create:
+Next, you need to actually create: